- Published on

 Now, let's look at how sublevels can be integrated into your level-design process.

-2. Open the Unreal Editor and click on Windows > Levels. how to open the Levels tab in Unreal Dock the tab beside the World Outliner.
+branch. - Open the Unreal Editor and click on Windows > Levels.
+Dock the tab beside the World Outliner.

-4. Click on Levels > Create New in the dropdown.
-When creating a sublevel, select the Empty Level option. how to open the window that lets you create a new sublevel
+- Click on Levels > Create New in the dropdown.
+When creating a sublevel, select the Empty Level option.

-7. To make sure the Level Streaming Volume actor affects a sublevel, click on the icon beside Levels.
+- To make sure the Level Streaming Volume actor affects a sublevel, click on the icon beside Levels.
 Select the required sublevel in the dropdown at the top.
-Then, add an array element to the Streaming Volumes property and select the correct actor upon expanding it. how to assign a sublevel to a streaming volume
+Then, add an array element to the Streaming Volumes property and select the correct actor upon expanding it.

 Summary